juliajamileg/huskyci-site/docs/quickstart/local-installation.md

 ## Running

-After installing, a `.env` file with the environment variables required to run a POC huskyCI analysis should be generated:
+After installing, a `.env` file with the environment variables required to run a POC HuskyCI analysis should be generated:

 ```bash
 export HUSKYCI_CLIENT_REPO_URL="https://github.com/globocom/huskyCI.git"